Aloha and welcome, everyone!

-When we talk about Niʻihau shell jewelry (ニイハウシェル ジュエリー), there are so many beautiful styles — each with its own Hawaiian name and meaning.
-At first, it can feel like a lot to take in — almost like learning a new language.
-But that’s part of the joy too: every name carries a little piece of Hawaiian history, culture, and tradition.
+When we talk about Niʻihau shell jewelry, there are so many beautiful styles — each with its own Hawaiian name and meaning.
+At first, it can feel like a lot to take in, almost like learning a new language.
+But that’s also part of the beauty.
+Every name carries a little piece of Hawaiian history, culture, and tradition.

-For today, let’s keep it simple.
-We’ll focus on one of the most common and beloved styles — the one you’ll often see in jewelry descriptions and titles.
-You may have read it many times but still wondered,
+For today, let’s keep things simple and focus on one of the most common and beloved styles — the one you’ll often see in jewelry descriptions and titles.

 Single Pīkake Style (Kui ʻŌlepelepe / Kui Lau) — What Does It Mean?